Browse by year

 This paper studies the transmission of US monetary shocks across the globe by employing a high-frequency identiﬁcation of policy shocks and large VAR techniques, in conjunction with a large macro-ﬁnancial dataset of global and national indicators covering both advanced and emerging economies.
 Our identiﬁcation controls for the information eﬀects of monetary policy and allows for the separate analysis of tightenings and loosenings of the policy stance.
 First, we document that US policy shocks have large real and nominal spillover eﬀects that aﬀect both advanced economies and emerging markets.
 Policy actions cannot fully isolate national economies, even in the case of advanced economies with ﬂexible exchange rates.
 Second, we investigate the channels of transmission and ﬁnd that both trade and ﬁnancial channels are activated and that there is an independent role for oil and commodity prices.
 Third, we show that eﬀects are asymmetric and larger in the case of contractionary US monetary policy shocks.
 Finally, we contrast the transmission mechanisms of countries with diﬀerent exchange rates, exposure to the dollar, and capital control regimes.

-1256 - Stereotypes in High-Stakes Decisions: Evidence from U.S. Circuit CourtsElliott Ash, Daniel L. Chen and Arianna Ornaghi
+1256 - Gender Attitudes in the Judiciary: Evidence from U.S. Circuit CourtsElliott Ash, Daniel L. Chen and Arianna Ornaghi

 Stereotypes are thought to be an important determinant of decision making, but they are hard to systematically measure, especially for individuals in policy-making roles.
 In this paper, we propose and implement a novel language-based measure of gender stereotypes for the high-stakes context of U.S. Appellate Courts.
 We construct a judge-speciﬁc measure of gender stereotyped language use – gender slant – by looking at the linguistic association of words identifying gender (male versus female) and words identifying gender stereotypes (career versus family) in the judge’s authored opinions.
 Exploiting quasi-random assignment of judges to cases and conditioning on detailed biographical characteristics of judges, we study how gender stereotypes inﬂuence judicial behaviour.
 We ﬁnd that judges with higher slant vote more conservatively on women’s rights’ issues (e.g. reproductive rights, sexual harassment, and gender discrimination).
 These more slanted judges also inﬂuence workplace outcomes for female colleagues: they are less likely to assign opinions to female judges, they are more likely to reverse lower-court decisions if the lower-court judge is a woman, and they cite fewer female authored opinions.